aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/dbfsaveoptions/_index.md

 ### constructor() {#constructor--}

-Creates the options for saving office open xml file.
+The options of saving .dbf file.

 ```javascript
 constructor();